ted-ross/skupper-X/README.md

 * Forcible removal of an entire VAN as one operation
 * Forcible removal of a site/participant from the VAN

+## Principles

+ * Distributed domain of trust - don't expect/require components of an application to authenticate to each other.
+ * App network is isolated - no ingress or attack surface unless expressly created.
+ * No sign-up needed to participate in networked applications.
+ * The workflow for application network setup is similar to that of setting up a video-conference meeting.
+ * Network topology and Application topology are orthogonal.
+Each can change dymanically without affecting the other.

 ## Central Concepts for Network Topology

 "Network Topology" is concerned with the spatial layout and connectivity of locations where components of distributed software systems may reside.
 This is the dimension of Application Networking that is most closely associated with the underlying data networking infrastructure.